 For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

-The novel coronavirus SARS-CoV-2 emerged as a human pathogen in China at the end of 2019 and has since spread across the globe.
-Understanding the structure and function of this virus is essential to target vaccines and therapies to tackle the COVID-19 disease.
+The novel coronavirus, SARS-CoV-2, is thought to have emerged in China in 2019 and has since spread across the globe, causing a global pandemic.
+Understanding the structure and function of SARS-CoV-2 and its variants is essential in developing vaccines and therapies to tackle the COVID-19 disease.

-Rapid analysis of the viral pathogen at the beginning of this pandemic revealed that it belongs to the B beta-CoV lineage1,2.
+Early genomic analysis of SARS-CoV-2 revealed that it belongs to the betacoronavirus genus, lineage B, alongside SARS-CoV-21,2.
 Coronaviruses are enveloped, single-strand RNA viruses characterized by club-like spikes projecting from their surface and an unusually large RNA genome3.
-The SARS-CoV-2 genome encodes four major structural proteins: the spike (S) protein, nucleocapsid (N) protein, membrane (M) protein and the envelope (E) protein, each of which is essential to compose the viral particle3.
+The SARS-CoV-2 genome encodes four major structural proteins: the spike (S) protein, nucleocapsid (N) protein, membrane (M) protein and the envelope (E) protein, each of which is essential to compose the viral particle 3.

-Like all coronaviruses, SARS-CoV-2 utilizes the S glycoprotein to promote entry into the host cell.
-This protein contains two functional domains: an S1 receptor-binding domain (RBD), and a second S2 domain that mediates the fusion of the viral and host cell membranes4.
+Like all coronaviruses, SARS-CoV-2 utilizes the S glycoprotein to mediate entry into the host cell.
+This protein contains two subunits: the S1 subunit that contains the receptor-binding domain (RBD) and N-terminal domain (NTD), and a second S2 subunit that mediates the fusion of the viral and host cell membranes4.

-SARS-CoV-2 S protein binds to the ACE2 receptor on the host cell, initially through the S1 receptor binding domain.
-The S1 domain is then shed from the viral surface, allowing the S2 domain to fuse to the host cell membrane.
+SARS-CoV-2 S protein binds to the ACE2 receptor at the surface of host cells, initially through the S1 RBD.
+S1 is then shed from the viral surface, allowing S2 to fuse to the host cell membrane.
 This process is dependent upon activation of the S protein, by cleavage at two sites (S1/S2 and S2’) via the proteases Furin and TMPRSS2.
 Furin cleavage at the S1/S2 site may lead to conformational changes in the viral S protein that exposes the RBD and/or the S2 domain.
 TMPRSS2 cleavage of the SARS-CoV-2 S protein is believed to enable the fusion of the viral capsid with the host cell to permit viral entry5,6.